All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Thyroid C-Cell Tumors

 Semaglutide carries a boxed warning based on rodent studies showing thyroid C-cell tumors at doses many times higher than human doses.
-This effect has not been observed in humans, but the warning remains.
+This effect hasn't been observed in humans, but the warning remains.
 Oral semaglutide is contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 Kidney Problems